Breakdown of Perturbative Expansions and Exact Algebraic Absorption of Finite-Size Fluctuations in Statistical Mechanics: Higher-Order Asymptotics and Structural Equivalence

-\begin{theorem}[Algebraic Resonance of Asymptotic Orders] Let the centered fluctuation be $W_n = O(n^{1/2})$ and the generalized parameter scale as $1-q_n = O(n^{-1})$.
-The $k$-th degree term of the $q$-logarithmic algebraic expansion matches the asymptotic order of the $(k+1)$-th moment correction in the classical Edgeworth expansion, yielding the universal order $O(n^{1-k/2})$. \end{theorem}
+\begin{theorem}[Algebraic Correspondence of Asymptotic Orders] Let the centralized macroscopic fluctuation be $W_n = O(n^{1/2})$ and the generalized parameter scale as $1-q_n = O(n^{-1})$.
+The $k$-th degree term of the $q$-logarithmic algebraic expansion matches the asymptotic order of the $(k+1)$-th moment correction in the classical perturbative expansion (Edgeworth expansion), yielding the universal order $O(n^{1-k/2})$. \end{theorem}

-\begin{IEEEproof} The $q$-deformation of the centered fluctuation $W_n$ expands generally as:
+\begin{proof} As established in Eq.~\eqref{eq:q_fluctuation_def}, the $q$-deformation of the centralized fluctuation $W_n$ expands generally via the $q$-deformed algebraic structure as:

-By substituting the standard growth rate of the fluctuation $W_n = O(n^{1/2})$ and the dynamic scaling limit $1-q_n = O(n^{-1})$ into the $k$-th degree term, the asymptotic order evaluates to:
+By substituting the standard growth rate of the normal fluctuation $W_n = O(n^{1/2})$ and the proposed dynamic scaling limit $1-q_n = O(n^{-1})$ into the $k$-th degree term, the asymptotic order evaluates to: